 Kosei Minda Aluminium Company Private Limited ('the Company') was incorporated as a public company and has been converted into a private limited company with effect from September 19, 2014.
-The Company is a joint venture between "Kosei" Group of Japan and "Minda" Group in India, where in, Kosei and Minda hold 70 percent and 30 percent shareholdings respectively in the Joint Venture Company.
+The Company was a joint venture between "Kosei" Group of Japan and "Minda" Group in India, till March 30, 2023 and became subsidiary of UML w.e.f.
+March 31st 2023 by virtue of control.
 The Company is engaged in the manufacture, development and sale of aluminium wheels and other accessories / parts for automobile industry.

-2. Basis of preparation
+2.Basis of preparation